-- Monday May 30 (Memorial Day): Closed, no ER services
+- Monday May 30 (Memorial Day): Closed, no urgent care service

-- Tuesday June 14 through Friday June 17 (ER Services available for active patients of record only)
+- Tuesday June 14 through Friday June 17: for active patients of record only

 As we face new COVID challenges we wanted to reassure you that we remain vigilant to ensure safety for providers, staff, and for patients who seek care in our clinics.
 Infection control has always been a top priority and our infection control processes ensure that when you receive care, it’s both safe and comfortable.
 All our clinics follow infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the guidelines of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.